duckdb/duckdb-web/docs/guides/performance/join_operations.md

 JOIN … -- this join is performed second
 ```

-Once the query in question has been executed, turn back the join optimizer with the following command:
+Once the query in question has been executed, turn back the optimizers with the following command:

 ```sql
 SET disabled_optimizers = '';